Háifoss, Granni & Hjálparfoss - the beautiful Waterfalls in Fossá River in Iceland

-In South-Iceland on the edge of the highlands one can find the second highest waterfall in Iceland, not counting the waterfalls found in Mosárjökull glacier recently.
+In South-Iceland on the edge of the highland, you will find the third highest waterfall in Iceland, not counting the waterfalls found in Mosárjökull glacier recently.
 This waterfall is called Háifoss waterfall or the Tall Falls.

-Háifoss is 122 meters high and is situated in Fossá river, which is a spring water tributary of the glacial river Þjórsá, Iceland's longest river.
+Háifoss, which is 122 meters high is situated in Fossá river, which is a spring water tributary of the glacial river Þjórsá, Iceland's longest river.

-There is another waterfall, Granni (Neighbour), next to Háifoss and this pair of waterfalls make for one of the most beautiful sights I have seen in Iceland.
-Standing above these two waterfalls is like looking at a panoramic photo.
+Another beautiful waterfall, Granni (Neighbour), is almost next to Háifoss, and this pair of waterfalls make for one of the most beautiful sights I have seen in Iceland.
+Standing above these two waterfalls is like looking at a painting or a panoramic photo.
 It is absolutely breathtaking.

-There is a legend related to Háifoss waterfall.
+Icelandic folklore is related to Háifoss waterfall.
 It goes like this:

-"An ogress lived in Háifoss (which used to be called Fossárfoss before it got its name in 1912).
+"An ogress lived in Háifoss (which used to be called Fossárfoss before it got its name in 1912 - RHR).
 She lived on trout, which she caught in the waterfall.
 Once a teenage boy travelling with other travellers threw a rock into the river.